Sailing On The Forest

 “So what do they do?”

-“Well according to the book they allow you to fill lode stones with magical energy.”
-Grace paused looking at Tasha.
-Tasha blinked waiting for a continuation to Grace’s statement.
-Then realised what she meant.
+“Well, according to the book, they allow you to fill lode stones with magical energy.”
+Grace paused, looking at Tasha.
+Tasha blinked, waiting for a continuation of Grace’s statement.
+Then realized what she meant.

 “Oh, sorry.
 One moment.”